Wolox/tech-guides/frontend/angular/style-guide.md

 ## Naming

-The correct naming is an important process for avoid clashing.
+The correct naming is an important process to avoid clashing.
-Clashing mean that if you use third-party libraries avoid they are the same name, or conversely.
+Clashing means that if you use third-party libraries avoid having the same name, or conversely.

 When you create a new project you must change the prefix.
 Angular applies `app` by default.
-You can change it when you create a new wordspace and invoke a command `ng new <project-name>`, you can add `--prefix=myprefix`.
+You can change it when you create a new workspace and invoke the command `ng new <project-name>`, you can add `--prefix=my-prefix`.

 Beside, some decorators require a necessary naming conventions for its selectors, such as: